Rapid Application Development

 What is Rapid Prototyping?
 Essentially, it is a collection of techniques used to build a prototype quickly.
 This rapid prototype solution is best suited for software projects that are driven by user interface requirements.
 Oftentimes, graphical user interface builders are referred to as rapid application development tools.
 There are multiple rapid prototype development approaches which include adaptive, agile, spiral, and more.

-Rapid prototyping encompasses a graphical user interface (GUI) development environment, which allows users to drag and drop software elements to the application.
+Rapid prototyping encompasses a graphical user interface (GUI) development environment, which allows users to drag and drop software elements to the application, for instance in web rapid application development.
 The driving force behind rapid application development is the belief that software can be developed faster and with a better end result by gathering requirements, building prototypes quickly, reusing software components, following a strict schedule, and adding flexibility to reviews and team communication.

 Overall, RAD is a popular model that uses tools for software development such as requirement gathering tools, prototyping tools, computer-aided software engineering (CASE) tools, language development environments, testing tools, and more.